Edmondchong/Edmond_Project_3/README.md

-# 🚨 Edmond’s Project Demo 3

-#### ⚠️ DEMO (Simplified version)
+### ⚠️ DEMO (Simplified version)

-#### ⚠️The "Complete Project" – with full training pipelines (k-fold, eval metrics & more) is KEPT PRIVATE to prevent unauthorized copying on the OPEN INTERNET.
+### ⚠️The "Complete Project" – with full training pipelines (k-fold, eval metrics & more) is KEPT PRIVATE to prevent unauthorized copying on the OPEN INTERNET.

 ### 🤝 Full access can be HAPPILY SHARED 'Upon Recruiter Request' to showcase my Full-Stack AI & LLM skills.